Dover queues down to an hour after days of gridlocked roads around UK port

 “Freight flows are freely flowing,” it added.

+With the M20 coastbound still closed to non-freight traffic as part of Operation Brock, National Highways has warned of “severe delays” in Kent for people heading towards Dover or Eurotunnel.

+Eurotunnel warned of a delayed service at Folkestone, with processing time on Sunday morning from check-in to boarding estimated to be around 90 minutes.

-Mark Simmonds, director of policy and external affairs at the British Ports Association, said he was glad to hear the situation had improved.
+Mark Simmonds, director of policy and external affairs at the British Ports Association, said he was glad to hear the situation at Dover had improved.

 He told BBC Breakfast: “We’re pleased to hear that things are going a little bit better today.
 The queues are down this morning.